Claus1/unigui/README.md

 By default Table has toolbar with search field and icon action buttons.
 It is possible to hide it if set tools = False to the Table constructor.

 By default Table has paginator.
-It is possible to hide it if set 'paginator = false'
+It is possible to hide it set 'paginator = false' table parameter.

-If selected row is not on the currently visible page then setting 'show = True' causes Unigui will make visible the page with selected row.
+If the selected row is not on the currently visible page then setting 'show = True' table parameter causes Unigui will make visible the page with selected row.